One-dimensional Chern-Simons theory and the $\hat{A}$ genus

+Recall the definition of the Chern character from Section \ref{cherndefn}.
 This definition obviously bears a close resemblance to the definition of the Chern character in terms of a connection on a vector bundle (simply replace the Atiyah class with the curvature).
 Hence, our strategy will be to relate $\alpha_\sigma$ to an actual connection on $E$ in such a way that the two definitions of Chern character will coincide.

 In more detail, the argument runs as follows.
 We show that our Chern character is expressed in terms of elements $\omega_k \in \Omega^*_{\fJ}$ that correspond to {\em closed} forms in $\Omega^{even}_X$ (see lemma \ref{closed} below).
 Hence, although each $\omega_k$ lives in some kind of jet bundle, it is determined by its ``constant coefficient" part (i.e., its projection onto the bundle ``$J/F^1$"), just the way that a smooth function determines its $\infty$-jet.
 We then show that this constant coefficient part corresponds to the curvature of a connection on $E$ arising naturally from our choice of splitting $\sigma$.
 This step will explain the relationship to the usual Chern-Weil construction.